FireBrandMint/GJham-Engine/README.md

 Still in development, any help is appreciated, if you wanna help please enter my dev discord server and talk to me. https://discord.gg/NPfbwZTd

+# STATUS

+-> Can finally be effectively used as some sort of deterministic framework library, but it may cause a lot of PAIN to do so.

 # Current tasks to be done (skip to goals if you're new)

--> Add the missing stuff.
-(PARTIALLY COMPLETED, the sound system remains)

 -> Start fase 3, aka making the actual entities that will be used for production in the future.
+(NOTE TO SELF: use main class for main 'collision hub')

 -> Make prefab system.
 (NOTE TO SELF: to deserialize store each entity in a array and then add children according to their index in the array)